xelatihy/yocto-gl/docs/yocto_gl.md

     const gl_vertex_buffer& buf, const vec<T, N>& def);
 ~~~

-Sets a vartex attribute for program pid and variable var.
-The attribute
-is either a buffer bid or a single value def
+Binds a buffer or constant to a vertex attribute.
-(if bid is zero).
-Convenience wrapper to above functions.

 #### Function is_program_valid()